 Release your stress and tension in your neck and shoulders when you do foam roller exercises for your trapezius muscles.
-It can be a form of body-mind-soul exercises, as I have discussed throughout my foam rolling pages.
-Foam rolling the trapezius muscle is no exception.
+It can be a body-mind-soul experience that enhances your awareness of your body-mind connection!
 The trapezius muscles at the top of your shoulders, are one of the most overly used and tension-filled muscles.

 'But the body is deeper than the soul and its secrets inscrutable.' ~ E.M.
 Foster (1879 – 1970)

 I would first encourage you to read my anchor article on Foam Rolling.
-When you read this article you will know that exercises on the foam roller are a great way for self myofascial release.
-Rolling the knots out of your muscles elongates them and balances you.
+When you read this article you will learn how foam roller exercises provide for myofascial release.
+These exercises roll out the knots in your muscles to elongate them and provide a more balanced musculature.
 Make the foam roller exercises meditative, and it is a way to release emotions as well, to heal more than just your body, but your heart and soul too!

-If you need a foam roller, I love my foam roller from Power Systems.
+If you would like a foam roller, I love my foam roller that I purchased from Power Systems.
 I have used many foam rollers, and their Life Fitness model is my favorite.
 It is textured but with cushion on the outside, yet still firm enough in the core for effective foam rolling.
 The textured surface sticks very well to my Premium Yoga Sticky Mat.
-It is pricier than the cheaper ones, but for me it is worth it.
+It is more costly than the non-premium versions, but for me it is worth it.
 Or take a look at their full array of foam rollers.

-In this article I focus on the trapezius muscles.
-For more information on the thoracic spine and the upper back, see Foam Roller Exercises for Your Upper Back.
+In this article specifically focuses on the trapezius muscles.
+For more information on the thoracic spine and the upper back, see my foam rolling article for the upper back.

 The trapezius muscles make up the lion’s share of the muscles in the upper back, in addition to the rhomboids that lie underneath the trapezius muscles.
 The trapezius can be further broken down into the upper fibers, the middle fibers and the lower fibers.
 The upper fibers are those that you feel at the top of the shoulders and neck, and are the area that we all seem to hold the most tension.
 More stress knots and muscle hot spots occur here in the upper trapezius area than perhaps any other area.